team4kira/Samba-File-Server/README.md

 9. To access on Windows go to Windows Explorer and type in: \\\\<IP_Address>
 10. Then input you username and password for access to your Samba File Server

+* Best practice to make a copy of smb.conf file as a backup, once you have successfully gained access

 **How to disable Home Directory Access (Optional)**

 Samba automatically permits Home Directory access.
 In order to prevent Home Directory Visibility change the following in smb.conf file. `sudo nano /etc/samba/smb.conf`